ai4life-opencalls/oc_3_projec_14/featureforest/README.md

 > [!NOTE]
 > The extracted patches will be saved in the selected species directory under `<species>/dataset/level_<n>`.
+> By default, the patches will be extracted only from the down-left quarter of the slide.

 > [!TIP]
 > You can train a single model for several species.
 To do that, first you need to extract patches for all species one by one.
 Then in the next step, you can make a train stack containing patches from different species.